smartnuance/saas-kit/README.md

 But if we try to use the revoked refresh token in a refresh call, this will fail:

 > http -v POST :8801/refresh refreshToken=$RT

+### Interact with event service

+Since no implicit switch from the super admin is allowed, we provide the role header to temporarily switch to the _event organizer_ role:

+> http -v PUT :8802/workshop Authorization:"Bearer $AT" role:"event organizer" title=Salsa locationName=Gazebo

 ## Packages used